 Question: "Is the 'Conversations with God' series biblically sound?"

 Answer: The book that started it all, Conversations with God, Book 1: An Uncommon Dialogue, spent over two and a half years on the New York Times Best Sellers List, and in 2006 a movie based on the book was released.
-“Conversations with God,” or “CwG,” is the brainchild of Neale Donald Walsch.
+Conversations with God, or CwG, is the brainchild of Neale Donald Walsch.
 In 1995, Walsch released the first book in the series, followed by eight more books, all written as dialogues between Walsch and “God.”
 The basic premise of the series is that God is “speaking” to everyone all the time and that Walsch began listening.
 He wrote Book 1 while struggling with thoughts of suicide and questions over the meaning of life.

-Walsch claims divine inspiration for his books, saying that God literally spoke to him (“over my right shoulder”), and he wrote down what he heard as if taking dictation.
+Walsch claims divine inspiration forConversations with God, saying that God literally spoke to him (“over my right shoulder”), and he wrote down what he heard as if taking dictation.
 However, in an April 7, 2000, interview on CNN’s Larry King Live, Walsch admitted that he couldn’t be sure that it was God speaking and that the books could have been the product of his own subconscious.

-Walsch’s defense of Hitler’s actions are in line with his teaching of relativism: Hitler might be called “evil,” but only “within the context of our human experience.”
+Walsch’s defense of Hitler’s actions are in line with his teaching of relativism: Hitler might be called “evil” but only “within the context of our human experience.”
 And Hitler was commissioned by God “to show humanity to itself for the purpose of lifting humanity above what it had become and what it had sunk to” (Larry King interview, op. cit.).
 Therefore, in Walsch’s world, Hitler was just another thread of the tapestry and was necessary to help us move forward.

-Walsch insists in Book 1 that words cannot communicate truth.
+Walsch insists in Book 1 of Conversations with God that words cannot communicate truth.
 Instead, truth comes as each individual consults his or her own feelings.
 Everyone is right, and no one is wrong; contradictory “truths” are not a problem in Walsch’s faulty logic.
 It’s interesting for a man who has given the world nearly 3,000 pages of words to state that words cannot communicate truth.
 What, then, is he communicating?